 #8 – Treat your plants with Bacillus thuringiensis (B. t.).
-This is a bacterial disease that only affects caterpillars.
+This is a bacterial disease and biological control that only affects caterpillars.
 It is especially effective when used against very small caterpillars that have only recently hatched.
 If you see caterpillar eggs on your plants, it’s a good idea to remove them and then treat with B.t. immediately to combat caterpillars emerging from any eggs you may have missed.
 Read our review on Bacillus thuringiensis (B. t.) here.

 B.t. is sold under the brand names Thuricide, Dipel and several others.
 This product can be dusted over the leaves of the infested plants, or it can sprayed in solution.
 Be sure to follow packaging instructions to get the correct dosage.

 Coat your plants thoroughly so the caterpillars ingest the product when they eat.
 This organic solution should be used frequently (every 3 to 5 days) until your caterpillar population is under control.